nlblom/nlblom.github.io/index.md

   <div class="hero-right">
     <p>
       Hi!
 I am currently pursuing a one-year MSc in Data Science at University College London.
-In June 2025, I graduated from Erasmus University Rotterdam with a BSc in Econometrics and Operations Research, including a major in quantitative finance, and a minor in Engineering with AI at TU Delft.
+In June 2025, I graduated from Erasmus University Rotterdam with a BSc in Econometrics and Operations Research, along with a major in quantitative finance, and a minor in Engineering with AI (TU Delft).
     </p>

     <p>